VivianaMurillom/VivianaMurillom/README.md

 <h3 align="center">About me</h3>

-- I'm a student of kuepa Edutech's ✨Tech Power program✨
+- I'm a student of Kuepa Edutech's ✨Tech Power program✨
 - Also I was in Misión Tic 2021...

 <h3 align="center">About my knowledge</h3>